rust-lang/rfcs/text/0000-undisambiguated-generics.md

 linted expressions is likely to be large, but could be useful for new codebases and in the future.

 Note that, apart from for those users who explicitly increase the level of the lint, no steps are taken to discourage the use of `::` at this stage (including in tools, such as rustfmt).
+(In the future we could consider raising the level to warn-by-default.)

 # Drawbacks
 [drawbacks]: #drawbacks